Election Forecast 2024

 Map

-UPDATED ON AUGUST 7, 2024 — The map on this page, powered by 270towin.com, shows a hypothetical scenario of what the Electoral College results might look like on Election Night 2024, based on our own evaluations at HawaiiLocal.News.
-The map will be adjusted and updated as new data become available.
-Since the Election is still 90 days away as of this writing, polls alone are difficult metrics to go by when making predictions.
+UPDATED ON SEPTEMBER 25, 2024 — The map on this page, powered by 270towin.com, shows a hypothetical scenario of what the Electoral College results might look like on Election Night 2024, based on our own evaluations at HawaiiLocal.News.
+Even with the Election only 40 days away as of this writing, polls alone are difficult metrics to go by when making predictions.
 We're not soothsayers and can't with absolute certainty say one candidate will win out over the other, but we can confidently estimate the probabilities that a specific outcome will occur.
 The darker the shade of red or blue on the map, the more confident we are in the respective candidate's ability to carry a particular state.

 Breakdown By Electoral Votes